AdobeDocs/pass.en/help/accountiq/howto-select-segment-timeinterval.md

 ![](assets/segment-panel-selection.png)

-*Figure: Selected MVPDs and channels in segment and timeinterval panel*
+*Figure: Selected MVPDs and channels in segment and time interval panel*

-## GRANULARITY AND TIME INTERVAL selection {#granularity-timeinterval}
+## Granularity and Time Interval selection {#granularity-timeinterval}

 To select a time period of evaluation:

-1. Select the **[!UICONTROL Granularity and time ]** date picker.
+1. Select the **[!UICONTROL Granularity and Time Interval ]** from the date picker.

 1. Select either **[!UICONTROL Week]** or **[!UICONTROL Month]** from **[!UICONTROL Aggregate By]** option to set granularity for your evaluation.

    ![](assets/granularity-timeinterval-weekwise.png)

-   *Figure: Date picker to select GRANULARITY AND TIME INTERVAL*
+   *Figure: Date picker to select Granularity and Time Interval*

 1. Once you have selected granularity, you can use forward or backward arrows to move forward or backward in time.